 Biography and F.A.Q.

-Twenty-four year old Jessica Burkhart (pseudonym--find her still under-construction Website for Jessica Ashley here) was born in Goodlettsville, Tennessee.
+Twenty-nine year old Jessica Burkhart (aka Jess Ashley) was born in Goodlettsville, Tennessee.
 By the age of ten, Jess started her own business, "Jessie's Tack Cleaning Service" to pay for horseback riding lessons.
 She rode daily and on occasion, wore her paddock boots to school.
 Boys thought they were cool.
 Seriously.

 In eighth grade, Jess had a spinal fusion for severe scoliosis.
 During her recovery, she read dozens of teen magazines and thought "Ooooh!
 I could do that!"
 She learned how to write a query and sent dozens of (awful) queries to magazines.
 She used writing to fill the emptiness of no longer being able to ride horses.